bZxNetwork/bzx.network_website/collections/_posts/2020-09-02-bzxisback.markdown

 **The team will not be staking their tokens for fees in the first month.** 100% of all fees will go to stakers.
 This means that staking revenues will be tripled during the first month relative to initial expectations.

+## What to Expect: Sticker Shock

+Since Torque rates are fixed, it is important that we are able to find the equilibrium rate in the presence of yield farming incentives.
+This rate could be quite high due to the effective subsidy borrowers receive.
+We will be conducting a dutch auction of the lending liquidity, slowly lowering the rate until the pools achieve a high utilization rate.

 ## Coming Soon